n0rr1n501/Norrin-s-2024-Summer-Portfolio/index.md

 <!--

 **Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+Go to YouTube, click Share -> Embed, and copy and paste the code to replace what's below.**

 -->